 The Zoning By-law will recognize a range of uses at differing Sites appropriate to the planned function of commercial service areas or specific commercial sites, having regard for their location, availability of municipal services and the nature of surrounding land uses.

 Mixed use residential/commercial development is encouraged.
-The residential component is restricted to floors above the ground floor.
+The residential component is generally restricted to floors above the ground floor.
 Such development is to be placed in a separate zone category.
 The location, intensity of development, and residential densities for mixed use projects shall be determined in the Zoning By-law based on such matters as access, capacity of the roads system, capacity of the municipal water and sewer treatment and distribution systems, the character and function of adjoining land uses.
 The net density for the residential component shall not exceed sixty (60) units per net hectare.

 Adequate provisions shall be made for pedestrian movement between commercial establishments and for the creation of safe and pleasant pedestrian environments.